3.1 - Information management and access laws for the 21st century

 The implementation of Commitment 3.1 and recommendation 18.4 provides an opportunity for a holistic assessment of information frameworks and consideration of wide-ranging legislative and policy reform.
 Reform to information frameworks would provide strong support to information projects across Government by setting the overarching framework for information management and access, and providing a strong driver to progress reforms in policy, technology and culture.

-In January to June 2017 the Attorney-General’s Department (AGD) undertook a discovery phase of user research, consulting with a broad range of stakeholders (government and non-government) to better understand how current information frameworks operate in practice.
+In January to June 2017 AGD undertook a discovery phase of user research, consulting with a broad range of stakeholders (government and non-government) to better understand how current information frameworks operate in practice.
 On 19 June 2017, AGD’s Facebook page also sought feedback on user experiences.
-AGD adopted the Digital Transformation Agency’s user-centred design approach to consultation, to better understand what users need, expect and experience.
+AGD adopted the Digital Transformation Agency (DTA) user‑centred design approach to consultation, to better understand what users need, expect and experience.
 For this purpose, AGD held discussions with a total of 113 individuals:

-- 33 government agencies, including government stakeholders specified in the National Action Plan: National Archives of Australia, the Office of the Australian Information Commissioner and the Department of the Prime Minister and Cabinet, as well as state/territory information commissioners (Information and Privacy Commission NSW and the Office of the Victorian Information Commissioner)
+- 33 government agencies, including government stakeholders specified in the National Action Plan: the National Archives of Australia (the Archives), the Office of the Australian Information Commissioner (OAIC) and the Department of the Prime Minister and Cabinet (PM&C), as well as state/territory information commissioners (Information and Privacy Commission NSW and the Office of the Victorian Information Commissioner)

 - 10 end users.

-On 25 July 2017, AGD held a showcase (information session) to present its findings from the discovery phase to key Government stakeholder agencies Finance, National Archives of Australia, the Office of the Australian Information Commissioner and the Department of the Prime Minister and Cabinet (OGP Secretariat).
-DHS also attended as mentor of AGD’s adoption of user-centred design and of the DTA’s Digital Service Standard.
+On 25 July 2017, AGD held a showcase (information session) to present its findings from the discovery phase to key Government stakeholder agencies: Department of Finance, the Archives, the OAIC and PM&C (OGP Secretariat).
+The Department of Human Services (DHS) also attended as mentor of AGD’s adoption of user-centred design and of the DTA’s Digital Service Standard.
 The Showcase included the following agenda items:

 - information about AGD’s forthcoming ‘Policy Jam’ (workshop) on 30-31 August; and